Kaheawa Wind Power: Geography

 Kaheawa Wind Power is located between the 2000–3000 foot elevation in Kaheawa Pastures in the Lahaina District, on the slopes of the Ukumehame land division (ahupuaʻa) of the West Maui Mountains.
 The site is bounded by Papalaua Gulch in the west and Manawainui Gulch in the east.

 Phase two of the project is located on the Kaheawa Ridge at the 1800–2700 foot elevation, just southeast of KWP I.

 Background

 The first wind project was proposed in 1996.
 Zond Pacific installed a series of six anemometers in the area to collect and study wind data.
 The project was developed by several companies before UPC Wind Partners, LLC and Makani Nui Associates, LLC formed a partnership.
 An environmental impact statement (EIS) was approved in 1999, followed by a Conservation District Use Application in 2003.

 Development

 In September 2006, Kaheawa Wind Power began negotiating with the state Department of Land and Natural Resources to expand the wind farm.
 In February 2011, MECO finalized a power purchasing agreement to buy power from an additional 14 turbines under construction for phase two of the wind farm, which planned to add a new 10 MW battery energy storage system (BESS).
 The 14 new turbines and battery storage system went online on July 2, 2012.

+The lease renewal process for phase one to continue its operation on state land began at the end of 2025.